erikjagnandan/CIS6800Project/README.md

 ---

 ## Pre-trained Models
 The repository includes model files for the unregularized and regularized CNN at the end of training (epoch 9).
-Place these files in the appropriate directory if needed.
+These can be loaded for validation or further training by setting the `--load_model` argument to `True` (no need to specify `--epoch_to_load` and `--segment_to_load`, as their default values load the model at the end of epoch 9).

 ---